-- Online CV Modelling modelling is used to deliver a more granular CV value for billing purposes.
-CV data from system entry points is combined with live data from the Local Transmission System (LTS) to derive CV values at system node level. - Work Within Existing Frameworks where hydrogen and biomethane are blended into the natural gas supply under the current regulatory regime.
+- Online CV modelling modelling is used to deliver a more granular CV value for billing purposes.
+CV data from system entry points is combined with live data from the Local Transmission System (LTS) to derive CV values at system node level. - Work within existing frameworks where hydrogen and are blended into the natural gas supply under the current regulatory regime.